 Anaerobic activity causes you to lose muscle mass as well as weight.
 On the other hand, HIIT has been shown to help muscles retain their strength by teaching them to regenerate and repair during brief periods of rest.

-This aids in the rapid development of strength, which can be effectively sustained by simply proceeding with your HIIT strength routines.
+This aids in the rapid development of strength, which can be effectively sustained by simply proceeding with your HIIT strength exercises.

 High intensity interval training (HIIT) is known for burning a lot of calories and fat.
 In reality, by forcing your body to satisfy the demands of your heart’s optimum rate, it is estimated that it burns around 13 calories per minute.